LucaCappelletti94/transpose_dict/README.rst

-.. role:: py(code)
-   :language: python

-.. role:: json(code)
-   :language: json

 Transpose Dictionary
 ======================
 |pip| |downloads| |github|

-Simple python package to transpose python dictionaries.
+Python package to transpose python dictionaries.

 Multilevel dictionaries can be viewed as projections of sparse n-dimensional matrices: as such, you can transpose them on any of their axes.

-This package offers a simple function to do that.
+The package provides a function that allows you to transpose a dictionary on any of its axes.

 Installing the transpose dict package
 -------------------------------------------